 Overall, the parallels are clear.
 We expect a similar setup today.
 The Mobility Universe has dramatically expanded.
 Valuations and stocks have gotten crushed.
-Yet, similar to the Internet buildout of the early 2000s, the Mobility revolution is actually accelerating - partially out of necessity (which we address in Q&A #7 and our Q3 transcript).
+Yet, similar to the Internet buildout of the early 2000s, the Mobility revolution is actually accelerating - partially out of necessity (which we address in section 7).
 Electrification is the new fossil fuel.
 Autonomy is the new railroad/interstate highway.
-We are more confident than ever in our three-pillar framework (Sharing/ Connectivity, Electrification, & Autonomy) and the broader Mobility Revolution.
+We are more confident than ever in our threepillar framework (Sharing/ Connectivity, Electrification, & Autonomy) and the broader Mobility Revolution.

-A DEEPER DIVE INTO THE CURRENT INNOVATION CYCLE
+DEEPER DIVE INTO THE CURRENT INNOVATION CYCLE